Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

 \subsection{Security Warnings}

-Effective warnings are essential to security because human error is a major cause of breaches~\cite{cranor2008framework}.
-Early studies of security warnings found that the warning formats in practice generally failed to protect users from online risks~\cite{wu2006security,schechter2007emperor}.
-In contrast, modern warnings are extremely effective: a recent study of over 25 million impressions of browser warnings showed that they protected users from malware and phishing websites around 75-90\% of the time~\cite{akhawe2013alice}.
-This advancement is due to numerous, rigorous studies over the course of a decade that tested varied warning designs using diverse experimental methods and analytic lenses.
+Effective warnings are essential for security, because there are certain security decisions that systems cannot consistently make on behalf of users.
+Adversaries deliberately exploit judgment errors associated with these human-in-the-loop security decisions~\cite{cranor2008framework}.
+Early studies of security warnings found that the warning formats that were currently in use generally failed to protect users from online risks~\cite{wu2006security,schechter2007emperor}.
+Modern warnings, by contrast, are extremely effective: a recent study of over 25 million browser warning impressions showed that the warnings protected users from malware and phishing websites around 75-90\% of the time~\cite{akhawe2013alice}.
+The immense progress in security warning effectiveness is due to numerous, rigorous studies that for over a decade have tested varied warning designs using diverse experimental methods and analytic lenses.

-The primary methods of early security warnings studies were laboratory experiments involving supervised tasks, user interviews, and surveys~\cite{wu2006security,schechter2007emperor,egelman2008youve, sunshine2009crying, sotirakopoulos2011challenges, egelman2013importance,bravolillo2014revisiting}.
-These studies examined users' beliefs and decision-making processes, in part by using structured models from warnings science literature to identify reasons that warnings failed to change users' behaviors.
+The primary methods of early security warning studies were laboratory experiments involving supervised tasks, user interviews, and surveys~\cite{wu2006security,schechter2007emperor,egelman2008youve, sunshine2009crying, sotirakopoulos2011challenges, egelman2013importance,bravolillo2014revisiting}.
+These studies examined users' beliefs and decision-making processes, in part by using structured models from warning science literature to identify reasons that warnings failed to change user behaviors.
 Security researchers typically used the Communication–Human Information Processing (C-HIP) model, which describes five information processing stages that users undergo when receiving a warning.
 Users must \textit{notice} the warning, \textit{comprehend} the warning's meaning, \textit{believe} the warning, be \textit{motivated} to heed the warning, and finally, \textit{behave} in the manner intended by the warning issuer~\cite{conzola2001communication}.
 By determining the stage of the C-HIP model at which information processing was failing, researchers learned how to modify warning designs to increase the strength of the desired effect~\cite{egelman2008youve,sunshine2009crying}.